 If you are hanging onto investments in your home country, figure out their value at the time of your immigration.
 That’s because when you sell the assets, you will only be taxed on their growth since you came to Canada.

 Should you file?

 You need to file a tax return if you owe tax or want to receive a refund.
-However, even if you have no income to report or tax to pay, you should file to get the GST/HST credit (a credit given to people with low and modest incomes to offset paying sales tax) and the Canada Child Tax Benefit (a monthly payment given to eligible families with a child under 18 years of age).
+However, even if you have no income to report or tax to pay, you should file to get the GST/HST credit (a credit given to people with low or modest incomes to offset paying sales tax) and the Canada Child Benefit (a monthly payment given to eligible families with a child under 18 years of age).